Corniche (horse): 2021: two-year-old season

-With such a commanding performance Bob Baffert entered Corniche in the Grade I American Pharoah Stakes at Santa Anita Park over a distance of one and one-sixteenth miles.
-On 1 October 2021, Corniche was sent of as the 2/5 odds-on faced six other entrants, took control early from the inside draw, leading the way to the far turn when stablemate Rockefeller pursued into the straight bend, Corniche kicked clear drew away under Mike E. Smith's strong handling to defeat Pappacap by 3 1/4 lengths in a time of 1:44.75.
+Bob Baffert then entered Corniche in the Grade I American Pharoah Stakes at Santa Anita Park over a distance of one and one-sixteenth miles.
+On 1 October 2021, Corniche was sent off as the 2/5 favorite against six other entrants, took control early from the inside draw, led to the far turn when stablemate Rockefeller pursued into the straight bend, and drew away under Mike E. Smith's strong handling to defeat Pappacap by 3 1/4 lengths in a time of 1:44.75.
 Smith commented after the race, "There's just so much upside to this horse.
 This is what's really exciting about him.
 When he broke his maiden as impressive as he did, he just gave me that feeling that we weren't even close to his full potential ...
 He's a big colt and he carries a lot of flesh.
 As he starts to get even fitter and harder inside, he's gonna be a force to reckon with."
 By winning the American Pharoah Stakes, Corniche qualified to the Breeders' Cup since the event is a "Win and You're In" race for the GI Breeders' Cup Juvenile.

 On 5 November 2021, Corniche started as the 7/5 favorite in the GI Breeders' Cup Juvenile at Del Mar Racetrack.
-Facing ten other entrants Corniche again showed his usual speed to jump out in front and dictate terms in the event.
-In the straight Corniche dug in, turned all challengers away, gamely winning by 1 3/4 lengths in a time of 1:42.50.
+Facing ten other entrants, he showed his usual speed to jump out in front.
+In the straight, Corniche dug in, winning by 1 3/4 lengths in a time of 1:42.50.
 Jockey Mike E. Smith won his 27th Breeders' Cup victory and third in the Breeders' Cup Juvenile while trainer Bob Baffert won his 18th Breeders' Cup event and fifth Breeders' Cup Juvenile.
 However, Corniche did not receive any qualification points for the Road to the Kentucky Derby since his trainer Bob Baffert is suspended by Churchill Downs Inc. through 2023.